 Course material information will be made available to students via a link to the book store in the Schedule of Classes.
 They will also be able to access any course synopses that have been entered from the same schedule listings.

-Faculty teaching courses in the Duke Divinity School will use alternative methods to submit textbook and course materials information.
 The School of Medicine and the School of Nursing use the Medical Center Bookstore, rather than the Duke Textbook Store.
 Faculty may use the methods described above and the information will be submitted to the Medical Center Bookstore.

 Timing and Other Information Collection Issues